 - Add carrots, mushrooms, and green onions to same pan and stir fry until slightly soft (about 3 minutes).

-- Add noodles, bok choy, beef, and the sauce created in step one.
+- Add noodles, greens, beef, and the sauce created in step one.
 Stir fry until sauce has cooked down and everything is hot (2-3 minutes).
 Taste and adjust seasonings as desired.

 Like this recipe and want to try some more AIP-friendly Korean cuisine?
 Try these…